 Blogging Statistics (Editor’s Choice)

-- The average wage in the blogging industry is $33,074 per year.
+- The average salary in the blogging industry is $79,833 per year.
+(Glassdoor)

-- A fantastic 97% of bloggers rely on social media to promote their posts.
+- A fantastic 90% of bloggers rely on social media to promote their posts.
+(Statista)

 Must-Know Blogging Statistics & Facts